Imperial-FoNS-Computing/FoNS-installation-instructions/source/vscode.rst

       "command": "workbench.action.terminal.runSelectedText"
     }

-Note that this is a `json` file format; so, each keybinding is in a separate pair of `{ }`'s, each kebinding specification then separated by commas.
+Note that this is a `json` file format; so, each keybinding is in a separate pair of `{ }`'s, each keybinding specification then separated by commas.